CoderSales/GitHub-Keyboard-Shortcuts/README.md

 (with Chrome Tab selected / active)

-Ctrl B - To File Tree (on left side of Window)
+Ctrl B - To (toggle) open / close File Tree (on left side of Window)

 ____